 Mode Specify the policy routing mode for the rule.
 Priority: In Priority Mode, the rule depends on the online detection result.
 If any WAN port that you specify is online, the rule will take effect.
 If all the WAN ports that you specify are offline, the rule will not take effect.
 Only: In Only Mode, the rule always takes effect regardless of the WAN port status or online detection result.
 Description Enter a brief description for the rule.
-ID Assign a number to the rule to reorder the list.
-A smaller number means a higher priority for the rule to take effect.
 Status Check the box to enable the rule.